Ayuilos/MultiResourceEIP/README.md

 ## Reference implementation

-A reference implementation by Neon Crisis developer: CicadaNCR and Snake Soldiers developer: Steven Pineda is available in the suite: https://github.com/rmrk-team/MultiResourceEIP/blob/master/contracts/MultiResource_EIP/MultiResourceToken.sol
+A reference implementation by Neon Crisis developer: CicadaNCR and Snake Soldiers developer: Steven Pineda is available in the suite: https://github.com/rmrk-team/MultiResourceEIP/blob/master/contracts/MultiResource_EIP/MultiResourceToken.sol There is also a full implementation with only issuer protection for admin settings https://github.com/rmrk-team/MultiResourceEIP/blob/master/contracts/MultiResource_EIP/mocks/MultiResourceTokenMock.sol

 ## Security Considerations